DataDruid-ops/Human-Resources-Employee-Report/README.md

 ## Project Overview

 This Data analysis project aims to provide insights into employees age, race, gender, job title, location and the length of employment from 2000 to 2019.
-By analyzing various aspects, we seek to uncover actionable insights, identify trends, gain a deeper understanding of the employee perfomance and make data-driven recomendations.
+By analyzing various aspects, we seek to uncover actionable insights, identify trends, gain a deeper understanding of the employee performance and make data-driven recommendations.

 ## Data Sources